Installing/Deleting .deb Packages on Linux

 1. Find the File

-Finding the .deb file in my file manager app
+Finding the .deb file in the file manager

 Once you've downloaded the .deb file, locate it in your Files app.
 If you downloaded the file from a web browser, it probably went to the Downloads folder.